-Appellant's Position: Appellant states that Ascent used inconsistent methodologies in estimating the project's GHG emissions and in estimating the amount of carbon sequestered by planting oak trees as required by proposed Mitigation Measure 6-1.
+Appeal Ground No. 17: Appellant states that Ascent used inconsistent methodologies in estimating the project's GHG emissions and in estimating the amount of carbon sequestered by planting oak trees as required by proposed Mitigation Measure 6-1.

-The methodology used to estimate the project's GHG emissions is described in the Final EIR.
+Staff Response: The methodology used to estimate the project's GHG emissions is described in the Final EIR.
 Appellant challenged the Final EIR's approach in the previous litigation.
 Both the trial court and the Court of Appeal upheld the Final EIR's analysis and methodology.
 Ascent has not revised the Final EIR's methodology, and the estimate of the project's GHG emissions remains the same.
-Please see the Findings and Decision relating to the Third Ground of Appeal, above, incorporated here by reference.
+Please see the Staff Response to Appeal Ground No. 3.

 Ascent's analysis focuses on the carbon sequestration benefits of a tree planting program.
-The Board finds that Ascent used accepted and appropriate protocols for determining these benefits.
-See the Ascent Memorandum at Attachment 3 to the Staff Report.
+Ascent used accepted protocols for determining these benefits.
+See the Ascent Memorandum at Attachment 3.